 In pics: India lauds court verdict on death for Nirbhaya's killers

-New Delhi, Jan 08: Seven years after the gruesome crime of Nirbhaya's gang-rape and murder on Tuesday, India lauded a Delhi court's judgement that issued death warrant for all the four convicts in Nirbhaya case.
+New Delhi, Jan 08: Seven years after the gruesome crime of Nirbhaya's gang-rape and murder, India lauded Delhi court's judgement that issued death warrant for all the four convicts in Nirbhaya case on Tuesday.
 All the four convicts will be hanged on January 22 at 7 am.

 Seven years back on a cold winter night, a horrifying and heinous crime that was committed in the national capital shook the entire nation.